gloomurai85/luna-tic-landing-sim/README.md

 - Time step `dt`
 - Maximum absolute altitude error compared to the analytic solution

-This table can is evidence that the numerical method behaves as expected when `dt` is refined.
+This table is evidence that the numerical method behaves as expected when `dt` is refined.

 ---

 ## Repository layout

 ```
-bash
+text
     luna-tic-landing-sim/          # repo root
     ├── README.md                  # overview and build/run instructions
     ├── requirements.txt           # numpy and matplotlib